skorch-dev/skorch/docs/user/save_load.rst

          10        0.2024       0.9353        0.2333        0.0221

-By default, the checkpoint observes ``valid_loss`` and will save the model when the `valid_loss` is lowest.
+By default, the checkpoint observes ``valid_loss`` and will save the model when the ``valid_loss`` is lowest.
 This can be seen by the ``+`` mark in the ``cp`` column of the logs.

-On our first run, the valiation loss does not improve after the 7th epoch.
+On our first run, the validation loss did not improve after the 7th epoch.
 We can continue training from this checkpoint with a lower learning rate by using :class:`.LoadInitState`: